 Rapper Flo Milli once again takes her music to the next level, proving that she can write to and rap over any beat thrown her way.
 Whether it’s Playboi Carti’s “Beef” or Chaim Topol’s “If I Were A Rich Man,” Flo Milli recontextualizes each beat, transforming it into something that’s exclusively Flo Milli S**T.

-As of late, Flo Milli has showcased her bars on a unique beat that is taken straight from one of Generation Z’s favorite childhood shows, “Dora The Explorer.”
+As of late, the young hip hop artist has showcased her bars on a unique beat that is taken straight from one of Generation Z’s favorite childhood shows, “Dora The Explorer.”
 On the new single “Back Pack,” Flo Milli turns the kid friendly “Backpack” song from “Dora The Explorer” into a new trap anthem.

 Although “Back Pack” is cheeky, Flo Mili’s kiddy rap style on the new record could be interpreted as a satirical clapback to those who call her raps “childish.”